-Check in time is at 3:00 p.m.
-Checkout time, 11 a.m.
+Checkout time is 11 a.m.

-A self-check in can easily be arranged.
+A self-check-in can easily be arranged.

-Cancellation Policy for 3 or less units: We will hold reservations with a credit card number.
+Cancellation Policy for 3 or fewer units: We will hold reservations with a credit card number.
 To cancel or change reservations without penalty, contact us no later than 10 days prior to your scheduled arrival date.
 If proper cancellation notice is not given and you do not arrive for the reservation, the Fort Casey Inn reserves the right to charge the cost of the total lodging reserved to your credit card.
 Please also note this policy is not revoked due to inclement weather or ferry cancellations.

-* No Pets.
+* No pets.

 The Army used the fortification until World War II.
-Fort Casey was decommissioned in the 1950s, Seattle Pacific University became the property’s owner — updating and renovating the buildings.
+Fort Casey was decommissioned in the 1950s, and Seattle Pacific University became the property’s owner — updating and renovating the buildings.
 Today, SPU continues to welcome school groups, churches, nonprofit organizations, and outdoor education classes to this remarkable historical site.

 However, the fort’s batteries became obsolete almost as soon as their construction was completed.
-The invention of the airplane in 1903, and the subsequent development of military aircraft made the fort vulnerable to air attack.
+The invention of the airplane in 1903 and the subsequent development of military aircraft made the fort vulnerable to air attack.